Missile Security: A Week in the Life of the Defenders

 To maintain this vigilance, there are often security response exercises that take place in the missile field to practice readiness.
 These exercises range from possible duress at the gate, a medical emergency, or responding to alarms at the LFs.

 The 90 MSFS defenders who tripped out at the Delta-01 MAF participated in a security response exercise involving a duress scenario at the gate.
-During this scenario, the day shift defenders challenge the opposing forces who passed trip incorrectly.
-Passing trip includes verifying the status of personnel, vehicles, and checking that there is no duress.
+During this scenario, the day shift defenders challenge opposing forces.
 The defenders detained the opposing forces in accordance with the 90 MSFS' protocols when responding to an incident such as this.
 1st Lt.
 Nicole Calhoun, 90 MSFS flight commander, played an opposing force and evaluated the procedures from an active perspective.

 “My role is to initiate exercises and to evaluate my defenders to ensure they know the proper procedures and to ensure the safety of the nation’s assets, each other and themselves,” said Calhoun.
 “We practice like we play.
 For example: In a sports setting, if you don’t practice all the time, how do you expect to win a championship?”